Support FAQ (Frequently Asked Questions)

 What role does ACCESS-NRI play?

-ACCESS-NRI staff work in teams to triage help requests.
+There is an ACCESS-NRI Support team that triages help requests.
 Some ACCESS-NRI staff are also helpers, as are some Bureau of Meteorology and CSIRO staff.

 Why use the forum for support?